LaboratoireMecaniqueLille/crappy/docs/source/tutorials/getting_started.rst

 button, that will stop the execution of the script when clicked upon.
 It is always possible to stop Crappy using :kbd:`Control-c`, but this is not considered a proper way of ending the script.
-After inserting the stop button, here's the final runnable script :
+After inserting the stop button, here's the final runnable script:

 .. literalinclude:: /downloads/getting_started/tuto_camera.py
    :language: python